Park Joo-ho

-Park Joo-ho (박주호; [pak̚.t͈ɕu.ɦo] or [pak̚] [tɕu.ɦo]; born 16 January 1987) is a South Korean football player who plays as a defender for Suwon FC.
-A versatile player, his primary position is left-back but he is also able play in midfield as a defensive or wide midfielder.
-As captain, he played for South Korea national under-20 football team in 2007 FIFA U-20 World Cup in Canada.
+Park Joo-ho (박주호; [pak̚.t͈ɕu.ɦo] or [pak̚] [tɕu.ɦo]; born 16 January 1987) is a South Korean former football player who usually played defender.
+A versatile player, he primarily played left-back but also in the midfield as a defensive or wide midfielder.

 Early life

-Park attended Kwangwoon Electronics Technical High School and Soongsil University.
+Born in Yongin and raised in Hanam, Park began playing football in sixth grade, relatively late compared to his peers.
+At that time there were no elementary schools in Hanam with a football program so he commuted to school in Seoul together with his neighbor and future national teammate Lee Yong.
+He attended Kwangwoon Electronics Technical High School and Soongsil University.
 While at university, he gained the interest of notable local and Japanese top-flight clubs but was not offered a contract after medicals revealed a back injury.

 Club career

 Career in Japan

 Park started his professional career by joining J2 League club Mito HollyHock in 2008 after recovering from his back injury.
 He advanced to the top division after his debut season, and won the 2009 J1 League and the 2010 J.League Cup with Kashima Antlers and Júbilo Iwata respectively.